10 Points to Remember

 If a question arises concerning information reported on your confidential application for financial aid or your application is selected for verification by the Department of Education, BVU reserves the right to verify such information.
 Your financial aid award is subject to change if verification procedures result in a different calculation of need or if other conditions exist which change your aid eligibility.
 No aid will be disbursed until the required documentation is received.

-For all federal funds, we must have the results of your FAFSA (Free Application for Federal Student Aid) with an official expected family contribution (EFC) that shows the application data was processed while the student is enrolled.
+For all federal funds, we must have the results of your FAFSA (Free Application for Federal Student Aid) with an official expected family contribution (EFC) that shows the application data was processed at least once while enrolled.

-In general, federal aid recipients must submit required/requested documentation no later than 120 days after the last day of enrollment or the last day allowed by law (normally a date in September), whichever is earlier.
+In general, federal aid recipients must also submit required/requested documentation no later than 30 days after the last day of enrollment or September 7, 2018, whichever is earlier.
 However, earlier deadlines may apply to specific aid programs, as detailed below.

 A student will not be allowed to begin employment in the federal work study program until requested documents are received nor will credit be given for any aid.
-For Federal Direct Loan or Federal Direct PLUS consideration, verification requirements must be met before we can disburse a loan and the loan must be originated on or before the last day of attendance.
+For Federal Direct Stafford Loan or Federal Direct PLUS consideration, verification requirements must be met before we can make a loan disbursement and the loan must be certified on or before the last day of attendance.

 7. Satisfactory Academic Progress

-Federal regulations mandate that colleges and universities determine whether a student is maintaining satisfactory academic progress each academic year before he or she can receive federally-funded (Title IV) financial aid.
-Each institution has developed its own guidelines and, upon your request, a copy of BVU’s guidelines can be given to you (the policy can also be found on our web site under Policies & Procedures).
+Federal regulations mandate that colleges and universities determine whether a student is maintaining satisfactory academic progress each term before he or she can receive federally-funded (Title IV) financial aid.
+Each institution has developed its own guidelines and, upon your request, a copy of BVU’s guidelines can be given to you (the policy can also be found on our web site).
 These conditions also apply to state aid and aid provided through Buena Vista University.

 8. Withdrawing from BVU